timkellytk/project-to-do-list/readme.md

 # The steps
-- Create a basic HTML page with JavaScript
+- Create a basic HTML page with JavaScript (Done)
-- Create the JavaScript module to-do-list logic using console.logs
+- Create the JavaScript module to-do-list logic using console.logs (Done)
 - Create the HTML and CSS in Webflow
 - Install npm and webpack
 - Test webpack is working for 2+ modules